jcaldeira-iot/IoT-For-Beginners-Micropython/3-transport/lessons/2-store-location-data/README.md

     azure-storage-blob
     ```

-    Install the packages from this file in your virtual environment.
+    Install the packages from this file.

-    > If you get an error, then upgrade your Pip version in your virtual environment to the latest version with the following command, then try again:
-    >
-    > ```sh
-    > pip install --upgrade pip
-    > ```

 1. In the `__init__.py` file for the `iot-hub-trigger`, add the following import statements: